hudson-and-thames/arbitragelab/docs/source/cointegration_approach/minimum_profit.rst

     P = N (P_{S_1, t_o} - P_{S_1, t_c}) + \beta N (P_{S_2, t_c} - P_{S_2, t_o})

-Since the two assets are cointegrated during the trade period, we can substitute the cointegration relationship into the above equation and derive the following:
+Since the two assets are cointegrated during the trade period, the cointegration relationship can be substituted into the above equation and derive the following:

 .. math::